OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:15

-You judge according to the flesh; I judge no one.
+You judge by the flesh, according to human standards; I do not judge anyone.

 ## John 8:16